djboni/yocto-benchmark/README.md

 $$ y = A / x + B $$

 where `y` is the _build time_ and `x` is the _number of cores_ available.
-The constants `A` and `B` reflect on the "processing" (compiling) and the "IO" (reading and writing to disk), respectively.
+The constants `A` and `B` can be thought as two components of work: the "processing" (compiling) and the "IO" (reading and writing to disk), respectively.

+A new batch of samples of
+"Virtual Server, ARM Neoverse-N1 @ 2GHz" (machines 1101 - 1110,
+line _y2_ on the graph), further supports that claim.

-It is expected the bigger RAM to be faster, allowing the OS to cache more files.
-However, the tests with the same number of cores but different RAM size, revealed a very small difference unexpectedly in favor of the smaller RAM.
-(Maybe the NVMe disks are as fast as RAM?)
+It is expected a faster build time when there is more RAM available, allowing the OS to cache more files.
+However, the tests with the same number of cores but different RAM size, revealed a very small difference sometimes in favor of the smaller RAM.
+(Maybe the disks in the data centers have their own huge RAM caches.)

-Tests with (slow) HDs would allow an easier observation of the effects of RAM caching.
+Tests with actual hardware using (slow) HDs, SSDs and (fast) NVMes would allow an easier observation of the effects of RAM caching.

 From my perspective there are a few main takeaways:

 - Have enough RAM to avoid swapping and being out of memory.
-- Have fast enough disk (reduce `B`).
+- Have a fast enough disk (reduce `B`).
 - Have more processing cores (reduce `A/x`).
 - More RAM may help with caching the disk.

-## Cores and RAM
+## Cores and RAM x Build Time

 ![Build time vs Cores-GHz and RAM - 2D](images/build-time-2.svg)